dfsp-spirit/react-multi-timeline/README.md

 ![react-multi-timeline-example](./react-multi-timeline-example.jpg?raw=true "React Multi Timeline example")

 Each timeline represents a single room, and each event represents the time during which a certain person lived in the respective room.

+The house has 8 rooms on 3 storeys, and the timeline are groupes accordingly.

 ## License and Author